bakpakin/Fennel/reference.md

 These functions can be used from within macros only, not from any `eval-compiler` call:

-* `in-scope?` - does this symbol refer to an in-scope local?
+* `in-scope?` - does the symbol refer to an in-scope local?
+Returns the symbol or `nil`.
-* `macroexpand` - performs macroexpansion on its argument form; returns an AST
+* `macroexpand` - performs macroexpansion on its argument form; returns an AST.

 Note that other internals of the compiler exposed in compiler scope are subject to change.